-It’s purple, does it taste like purple?
 Many of us grew up on purple iced treats on a stick that tasted well purple (some kind of fake grape flavor).
 Rest assured purple cauliflower does not taste like grape.

-Does Purple Cauliflower Really Taste Different?
+Does It Really Taste Different?

 I have never dedicated a significant different in purple cauliflower.
-The purple cauliflower I have bought at the farmer's market has been surprior in quality to the store bought I have purchased in the past.
+The purple cauliflower I have bought at the farmer's market has been superior in quality to the store bought I have purchased in the past.

 How to Cook Purple Cauliflower

-Can I Serve Purple Cauliflower Raw?
+Can I Serve It Raw?